lanl/JuliQAOA.jl/README.md

 A fast, flexible package for simulating the Quantum Alternating Operator Ansatz (QAOA) using the Matrix Product State (MPS).

+## Notice to Users

+We are currently migrating the MPS code into this repository.
+During this migration period, the codebase will undergo rapid changes and may not be stable.

+We expect the codebase to stabilize by **August 22**.
+Until then, APIs, features, and file structures may change without notice.

 ## JuliQAOA

 If you are interested in just JuliQAOA you can find the main branch [here](https://github.com/lanl/JuliQAOA.jl).